elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type ScaleContinuousType = typeof ScaleType.Linear | typeof ScaleType.Time | typeof ScaleType.Log | typeof ScaleType.Sqrt;

+// Warning: (ae-missing-release-tag) "ScaleLogOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ScaleLogOptions {
+    xLogBase?: LogBase;
+    xLogMinLimit?: number;
+    yLogBase?: LogBase;
+    yLogMinLimit?: number;
+}

 // Warning: (ae-missing-release-tag) "ScaleOrdinalType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)